miklevin/MikeLev.in/_posts/2025-04-27-integrating-prismjs-pandas-html-table-widgets.md

 Download process finished.
 5/5 libraries downloaded successfully.
 ```

+## The Paradox of Project Completion: The Last 10% is the New 90%

 Oh, and technically while I let my brain rest, I wrote this article on the last
 10% is the remaining 90%.
 This will actually be an implementation article about
 the last 10%, but still I'll just put this here:

 We are 90% of the way there and the last 10% of the project is the new 90% that
 still remains.

+## The Devil in the Details: Why Projects Expand Near Completion

 The devil is in the details.
 Things are never as easy as you think and as you
 approach the finish line it drifts away from you.
 This has been articulated